m3steele/xm-labs-xMatters-By-Phone-v2/README.md

 ## Deploy a Twilio Service using xMatters Install Integration Form

-This will programatically create a Twilio Service and create all of the required environment variables into Twilio.
+This will programmatically create a Twilio Service and create all of the required environment variables into Twilio.

-Before doing this step you shoudl make sure you have configured xMatters Workflow Constants and xMatters endpoints for Twilio.
+Before doing this step you should make sure you have configured xMatters Workflow Constants and xMatters endpoints for Twilio.

 In the future this step may be enhanced to also deploy function versions (script) in Twilio and completely automate the installation process.
-To deploy a funciton version to Twilio, the api request must be multipart/form-data and this is not currently supported by xMatters.
+To deploy a function version to Twilio, the API request must be multipart/form-data and this is not currently supported by xMatters.

 1. Open the Install Integration xMatters Form.
 Make sure it is deployed to Web UI or you will not be able to find/use it.
 2. Set form fields appropriately.